 Overview of State Marriage Age Requirements

-State laws set age limits for marriage, while allowing certain exceptions for minors with extenuating circumstances.
-For example, most states (including Ohio) allow minors to get married with consent of juvenile court in the event of a pregnancy.
-Ohio's marriage requirement laws permit both males and females to get married without parental consent at age 18.
+State laws set age limits for marriage while allowing certain exceptions for minors with extenuating circumstances.
+For example, most states (including Ohio) allow minors to get married with the consent of the juvenile court.
+Ohio's marriage requirement laws permit anyone over 18 to get married to whomever they want.

 What are the Marriage Age Requirement Laws in Ohio?

-Ohio counties typically maintain online marriage license registration services and will perform civil ceremeonies for a fee of roughly $75.
-Marriage license offices with online registration include:
+Ohio counties typically maintain online marriage license registration services and will perform civil ceremonies for a fee of roughly $60.

 Do I Need to Consult with an Attorney Prior to Getting Married?